DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - `DdMultilineLogRegexPattern` - Use the supplied regular expression to detect for a new log line for multiline logs from S3, e.g., use expression `\d{2}\/\d{2}\/\d{4}` for multiline logs beginning with pattern "11/10/2014".
 - `DdUseTcp` - By default, the forwarder sends logs using HTTPS through the port 443.
-To send logs over a SSL encrypted TCP connection, set this parameter to true.
+To send logs over an SSL encrypted TCP connection, set this parameter to true.
 - `DdNoSsl` - Disable SSL when forwarding logs, set to true when forwarding logs through a proxy.
 - `DdUrl` - The endpoint URL to forward the logs to, useful for forwarding logs through a proxy